Staying empowered can help you continue moving forward

 Journaling for gratitude: Even in the midst of misery and heartache, good things happen.
 Keep a journal that focuses on the brighter moments of the day.
 Start by writing three positive things for every negative comment.
 It can be as simple as a stranger smiling at you, watching your favorite TV show, or having a scoop of your favorite ice cream—all that matters is that it sparked a happy emotion.

 Laughter: We have all heard that laughter is the best medicine.
 Well, there are many studies that prove laughter is beneficial.
-So, watch a funny movie, play a silly game, join the monthly MSU Laughter Yoga video chat, and always look for ways to laugh.
-The pain and weakness may not subside, but your attitude will shift towards the positive.
+So, watch a funny movie, play a silly game, and always look for ways to laugh.
+The pain and weakness may not subside, but your attitude will shift toward the positive.

 Music: The power of music is an amazing thing.
 Listening to a song can invoke emotions, good memories, and can also be a great distraction.
 Listen to songs that brighten your mood.
 Make a playlist of the songs that inspire and bring you hope.